ChristianBlevens/CommentSectionWebApp/README.md

 Nginx web server configuration.
 Handles HTTPS/TLS termination, HTTP to HTTPS redirects, rate limiting, security headers, and reverse proxying to backend services.
 Core of the security infrastructure.

 **`/docker/generate-dhparam.sh`**
 Shell script that generates Diffie-Hellman parameters for enhanced TLS security.
 Runs automatically on container startup if DH params don't exist.
+Features:
-Includes automatic installation of OpenSSL if not present in the nginx:alpine image.
+- Installs OpenSSL automatically if not present in nginx:alpine image
+- Checks if SSL directory is writable before attempting generation
+- Generates 2048-bit DH parameters for enhanced security
+- Only runs once (skips if dhparam.pem already exists)

 **`/docker/ssl/`**
-Directory for SSL certificates.
-Copy your Let's Encrypt or commercial certificates here.
+Directory for SSL certificates and security files.
+This directory is writable by the container.
 Contains:
 - `renew-ssl.sh` - Automated certificate renewal script that handles stopping/starting services and copying certificates
+- `dhparam.pem` - Diffie-Hellman parameters (generated automatically on first run)
 - `fullchain.pem` - Certificate chain (you add this)
 - `privkey.pem` - Private key (you add this)
 - `chain.pem` - Intermediate certificates (you add this)